GreenfishK/starvers/README.md

 | <http://example.com/Frank_Sinatra> | <http://example.com/Singer> |
 | <http://example.com/Donald_Trump> | <http://example.com/President> |

 To query historical data we additionally need to pass a timestamp.
+Here we chose the initial timestamp when we versioned our dataset for the first time ([see above](## Version all rows - initialize dataset))
 ```
 snapshot_timestamp = initial_timestamp
 historical_snapshot = engine.query(query, snapshot_timestamp)